tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

     -->will be the desired row data to feed into hist or norm.pdf or guassin function
     ex: ```b = [4,1,2,1,3,1,1,1]```
     -->1 in```a``` show up 4 times, 2 in ```a``` show up 1 times, ......
-    -->the statistic data that add up the occurrance of each number in ```a``` which will not be desired data to feed into, since the function will do the statistics again, the data plotted will be the occurrance of the occurrance of the number in ```a``` reference :
+    -->the statistic data that add up the occurrence of each number in ```a``` which will not be desired data to feed into, since the function will do the statistics again, the data plotted will be the occurrence of the occurrence of the number in ```a``` reference :
 (1) <https://stackoverflow.com/questions/33203645/how-to-plot-a-histogram-using-matplotlib-in-python-with-a-list-of-data>
 (2) <https://stackoverflow.com/questions/11315641/python-plotting-a-histogram-with-a-function-line-on-top>